phadke555/mcorec_baseline/docs/baseline.md

 - **Output**: Speaker-to-cluster mapping in JSON format (`speaker_to_cluster.json`)

 This baseline establishes a reference implementation that participants can build upon and improve through more sophisticated approaches to better handle the challenging multi-conversation scenarios with high speech overlap and complex acoustic environments.

+## Results

+The results for the baseline model on dev subset are the following:

+- Average Conversation Clustering F1 score: 0.8553
+- Average Speaker WER: 0.5474
+- Average Cluster-Weighted WER: 0.3550